zorchenhimer/MoviePolls/readme.md

 - MySQL (default b/c I can offload it on my hosting)
 - PostgreSQL
-- Flat file (JSON or something?)
+- Flat file JSON (meant mainly for developing and debugging)
-- SQLite (this is gonna be a pain cross-compiling b/c cgo)

 ## Mod/Admin differences